Finland–Sweden Athletics International: Competition

 The competition is actually divided into two internationals, one for men and one for women.
-Youth competitions for men and women are also held.
+Youth competitions for boys and girls are also held.
 Each country provides their three best participants in each of the events, except for the relays where there are four participants (one team) from each country.
 Traditionally, the competitions have been arranged alternatively, with Finland hosting in even years and Sweden in odd years.
 This has changed few times in recent years, seeing one country arranging the international twice in a row a few times.
 The reasons for this include stadium renovations and major international competitions.
 Points are given to all contestants completing their event (no points are given to athletes who are disqualified, do not finish the event or don't get the result in field competitions), based on the final position in every event.
-Points given in each event are, from 1st to 6th place: 7-5-4-3-2-1, and in relays 1st and 2nd place are awarded with 5 and 2 points.
+Points given in each event are, from 1st to 6th place: 7–5–4–3–2–1, and in relays 1st and 2nd place are awarded with 5 and 2 points.

 The competition may not be a world class one looking at the results, no single world record has been set, but there are few competitions in the world that are fiercer and more prestigious.
 This is most often seen in the middle-distance running, where tactics are more important than time, and these events have seen many foul tricks during the years, in 1992 resulting in the disqualification of all six runners in the men's 1500 metres event.

 Another important aspect of the event is that it is a team competition.
-A competitor who manages to reach fourth place instead of a projected sixth place can be just as important, or even more important, for the end result as a "star" that secures the expected first place.
+A competitor who manages to reach fourth place instead of a projected sixth place can be just as important, or even more important, for the result as a "star" that secures the expected first place.
 A fight to the finish between competitor number five and six, half a lap behind the winner, can be just as important as the actual winner.
 The race is not over until the last competitor crosses the line.
 For many of the competitors the international is the most prestigious competition of the year.

 The events in Finland have always been held in Helsinki, after 1939 at the Helsinki Olympic Stadium, but 2016 and 2018 events took place at Ratina Stadium in Tampere due to renovation of the Olympic Stadium.
 The Swedish events have mostly been held in Stockholm at the Stockholm Olympic Stadium.
 From 1999 until 2012 they were held in Gothenburg at the Ullevi Stadium because of larger spectator capacity.